ding-ma/mcgill-autoregistration/README.md

 2. Copy down the API key and use it in the program.
 3. Write your email on line 110 of `gcp.js`.

+### Documentaion of Config
+Below, all the fields of the `config` JSON are described
+* email: McGill Minerva username
+* password: McGill Minerva password
+* term: Term you wish to register for, found in VSB URL (ex. term=202005)
+* CRN: List of CRNs you wish to register for, found in VSB at bottom of screen
+* url: Select the classes you want on VSB for your selected term then copy the URL over
+* wantEmail: Set to true if you want an email notification upon successful registration
+* notifEmail: Where to send notification email to, leave as `""` if wantEmail is false
+* sgApiKey: Received when registered for sendgrid, leave as `""` if wantEmail is false

 ### Couple notes:
 * Each CRN must be within double quotes `"YOUR_CRN"`